last updated January 19, 2015

 The peasantry are in possession of superior comforts in their habitations as well as in food and clothing, which cannot be attributed solely to the linen manufacture, as their neighbours of the same trade in the adjoining counties of Cavan and Monaghan are far behind them in this respect.
 The county possesses sufficient fuel for domestic consumption; but coal is imported from England by the Newry canal, and from the county of Tyrone by the Blackwater.
 In no other county do the working classes consume so much animal food.
 The general diffusion of the population is neither the result of a pre-determined plan, nor of mere accident; it arises from the nature of the linen manufacture, which does not require those employed in it to be collected into overgrown cities or congregated in crowded factories.
 Engaged alternately at their loom and in their farm, they derive both health and recreation from the alternation.
 Green lawns, clear streams, pure springs, and the open atmosphere, are necessary for bleaching; hence it is that so many eminent bleachers reside in the country, and hence also the towns are small and every hill and valley abounds with rural and comfortable habitations.

-useful in scrofulous complaints.
-The same effect was also formerly
+complaints.
+The same effect was also formerly attributed to

-send at the bottom of the bay in which this sanative quality is perceived,
+temperature of the send at the bottom of the bay in which this sanative

-Rosebrook, near Armagh, the mansion-house of which was built, in a great
+Armagh, the mansion-house of which was built, in a great measure, of

-dendrites, belemnites, and madreporites, are also found; and in the mountain
+madreporites, are also found; and in the mountain streams are pure

-streams are pure quartz crystals, of which a valuable specimen, found near Keady,
+quartz crystals, of which a valuable specimen, found near Keady, is in

 Search the IGP County Armagh website